ckim41/3250/README.md

 # 3250

-This repository includes my individual assignments for the Data Science course 3250 from SCS,University of Toronto.
+This repository includes my individual assignments from University of Toronto SCS_3250_015 Foundations of Data Science.